-It’s time for your 252nd viewing of “Ozark” since for some unknown reason it helps relax you when you’re traveling abroad.
-You fire up your NordVPN app, open up Netflix, click on play, and…you see the screen below instead of the galactic action you were expecting.
+It’s time for your 252nd viewing of “Gilmore Girls” since for some unknown reason it helps relax you when you’re traveling abroad.
+You fire up your NordVPN app, open up Netflix, click on play, and… you see the screen below instead of the drama you were expecting.

-Once again, Netflix has detected a NordVPN server’s IP address and has blocked it.
+Once again, a NordVPN server has lost access to Netflix.
 Frustrating, isn’t it?
 Now you have to wait for the VPN provider to set up new IP addresses for their servers.

 If you are already a NordVPN user, you likely enjoy decent access to Netflix.
 I am not here to damn NordVPN.
-The provider offers good connection speeds and usually responds quickly when their IP addresses are blocked.
+The provider offers good connection speeds and usually responds quickly when their IP addresses no longer work with Netflix.

 However, what options are open to you if NordVPN doesn’t respond, and fails to keep acceptable access to Netflix available to its subscribers?